An outdated dresser receives a modern, fresh update. Learn how to paint furniture white in this DIY white painted dresser project.

 I know, you’re eager to get to painting.
 But prep is so important!
 Any dirt or grime left on the dresser will cause your white paint to not adhere properly.

-For a more in depth post about properly prepping your furniture for paint, see How to Prep.
+For a more in depth post about properly prepping your furniture for paint, see this post HERE.

 First, inspect the piece for any damage.
 Fill any holes with wood filler, repair any drawers.